chocolate-doom/chocolate-doom/README.md

 ## News

+### Crispy Doom 5.7.1

+Crispy Doom 5.7.1 has been released on March 02, 2020 to hotfix the bugs related to widescreen rendering and fulfil some players' suggestions.

+**Improvements**

+* The Navigation menu item now bears the title "Report Revealed Secrets", proposed by oprypin.
+* Widescreen rendering is now disabled in case of disabled aspect ratio correction, as Zodomaniac proved it made no sense.

+**Bug Fixes**

+* Tutti-frutti wall textures and crashes when switching to high resolution rendering or widescreen mode during screen wipe have been fixed, reported and investigated by Zodomaniac and JNechaevsky.
+* The obtrusive MAP/WAD automap text widget is not drawn anymore in widescreen mode, thanks to plumsinus.
+* Horizontal coordinates of automap markers in widescreen mode have been fixed, thanks unerxai from Doomworld forums.

+Crispy Doom 5.7.1 is based on Chocolate Doom 3.0.0 and has merged all changes to the Chocolate Doom master branch up to commit [`f1fa7faf`](https://github.com/chocolate-doom/chocolate-doom/commit/f1fa7faf566e3e325c1b1fbf8ace8d5ac2db2b1e).

 ### Crispy Doom 5.7

 Crispy Doom 5.7 has been released on February 21, 2020.
 This release brings proper widescreen rendering as well as other improvements requested by the speed-running community.